 - any other clerical, bookkeeping, accounting, statistical, or similar functions, including "data processing, internet banking, or mobile banking services," per FDIC FIL-19-2019.

-In addition, the company must be solely owned by financial institutions or all the company's customers must be financial institutions.
+In addition, the regulation states that the company must be solely owned by financial institutions.

 Why is this coming up now?